 Previous law enforcement or military instructional experience is a bonus.
 Again, it’s about bringing applicable aspects of the latest tactics to the class.
 I’ve been teaching for two decades and seen first-hand that “military” and “police” listed in someone’s credentials, while a net positive, doesn’t necessarily mean a lot when it comes to teaching new skills to new shooters.

-Your class isn’t (or shouldn’t be) boot camp or police academy.
+Your class isn’t (or shouldn’t be) a boot camp or police academy.
 What matters is instructors’ ability to communicate with everyday people, teaching and empowering them with the skill sets they need to avoid becoming a statistic in the real world.

 High instructor-to-student ratios.
 I can’t stress this one enough, especially for range exercises.
 If you have one or two instructors trying to run a range with ten or twelve entry-level students on the firing line at once, you’re getting badly short-changed as a student and it’s not as safe as it could be.